Q: Will the 365-day sport fishing licenses be available to residents and nonresidents?

 A: Fishing licenses may be purchased ONLINE or at any license agent or CDFW license sales office.

-Q: How long is an annual sport fishing license valid?
+Q: How long is a 365-day sport fishing license valid?

 Q: Do I have to wear my fishing license?